elnabo/Manga/README.md

 [WIP] Manage your manga with a DRM free fan-made copy

+Note : This has not been tested on Unix plateforms.

 You need to use my fork of waxe to make it works: https://github.com/elnabo/waxe